nucypher/nucypher/docs/source/guides/character_control_guide.rst

 Integers, in our case ``m`` and ``n`` can be passed as is without encoding.

-A datetime, like ``expiration_time``, must be passed in as an ISO-8601 formatted datetime string.
+A datetime, like ``expiration``, must be passed in as an ISO-8601 formatted datetime string.

 If you are missing a required argument in your request, you will be returned a 400 status code.